Ryan-907/stego/README.md

 ### **Final Notes**

 This implementation successfully demonstrates **LSB-based steganography**, ensuring data is embedded **without noticeable changes** to the image.
 Further refinements could explore **error correction** or **compression methods** for larger messages.

+# TO-DO:
+    - [ ] Add to read me explainign DCT
+    - [ ] Get deeper understanding of DCT math
+    - [ ] Look into GAN based stego
+    - [ ] See about ensuring images are changed less, as they seem to be ruined afterwards.
+Perhaps file type